 This is the Amazon ranking for a certain product and could also be referred to as Amazon Sales Rank.
 This ranking represents a snapshot of how well, or poorly, a product is performing at any given time.
 The lower the seller rank, the better the product performs.

 Use tools like Keepa to find out how well a product sells over time, by looking at how the BSR performs over time.

 BSR is one of the information given in deal sheets as it helps the Amazon online arbitrage seller determine if it's a good product.

 Back to School (BTS)

 When it comes to Amazon selling, there are numerous "seasons."
-Back to school, Easter, Valentine's Day, New Year's Eve, and, of course, Christmas.
-Back to school has its own abbreviation, and you don't want to miss this "season."
+Back to school, Easter, Summer, Valentine's Day, New Year's Eve, and, of course, Christmas.
+Back to school has its own abbreviation, and you don't want to miss this "seasons."

 The easiest way to find out what website offers the highest cashback is to check on CahbackMonitor.com and compare prices while sourcing.
 There are a lot of cashback websites like TopCashback and Befrugal.

 This is a free online Amazon price tracker that provides a price drop alert.
 It can also be used to track product ranking and price history.